 THE 1 TIMOTHY 2:12 BOMB

 Last spring a group of 40 women and men met to share our “theologies of women” and to talk in small groups about the messages we hear about gender roles and a woman’s place in the church.
 Each group then created a poster summarizing their discussion to share with the larger group.

 My favorite poster was one that showed stick figure men and women climbing a “stairway to heaven”, so to speak.
 Some steps were depicted with a lone man or woman making the climb.
 Other steps depicted a couple or a small group climbing the stairs together.
 On one step a man was reaching down to pull a woman up.
 On another a woman was reaching down to pull a man up.
 It was a beautiful depiction of the body of Christ working together.

 Except that in the space above the stairway the group had drawn a bomb falling with the caption “1 Timothy 2:12”.

-When this was presented to the larger group a lively discussion ensued, the consensus being that this verse often functions as a “conversation stopper”.
-Typically what happens in a discussion is that the person who holds the hierarchical or complementarian view says something like, “Say what you want, but 1 Timothy 2 makes it clear that women cannot be in authority over men…”
+When this was presented to the larger group a lively discussion ensued.
+The consensus was that this verse often functions as a “conversation stopper”.
+Typically, what happens in a discussion is that the person who holds the hierarchical or complementarian view says something like, “Say what you want, but 1 Timothy 2:12 makes it clear that women cannot be in authority over men…”